Product

 image

-Guillermina Sutter Schneider (she/her, @gsutters) is a product specialist at Datawrapper and part of the sales team.
+Guillermina Sutter Schneider (@gsutters) is a product specialist at Datawrapper and part of the sales team.
 She helps you get the most out of the tool through public webinars.
 A data visualization designer herself, Guillermina likes coding, color theory, numbers, and Berlin — not necessarily in that order.

 image